davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index.md

 #### Part I: Completing the MyArrayList Implementation
 Download the project file and extract it into somewhere convenient.
 Open the project up in your preferred IDE, and you shall find a MyList interface and a class, `MyArrayList` that we've started implementing in class.

 - Open up the `MyList` interface first.
 Surprise!
-There's a bunch of new abstract methods you need to implement!
+There's a bunch of new abstract methods you need to implement (you're welcome!)
 They are: `lastIndexOf`, `removeRange`, `subList`, and `retainAll`.
 Yes, these abstract methods are also found in Java's standard `List` interface, so there's a point to implementing these!
-(In fact, there's quite a bit more methods to write if we were to really implement the `List` standard interface.)
+(In fact, there's even quite a bit more methods to write if we were to really implement the `List` standard interface.)

 - Before you dive into coding, make sure you read the Javadocs of the old methods, and the new ones.